MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/entity-hierarchy-limits.md

 ## <a name="adextensions"></a>Ad Extensions
 Ad extensions let you decorate expanded text ads with additional information that helps customers find relevant information about your products and services.
 Ad extensions are stored in a shared library at the account level.
 After adding the extension to your shared library, you must also explicitly associate it with the account or one or more campaigns or ad groups within the account for the extension to become eligible for delivery.
 For more information, see [Ad Extensions](ad-extensions.md).

-An account can contain up to 200,000 sitelink2 ad extensions.
+An account can contain up to 200,000 sitelink ad extensions.
 Outside of that limit, each account can contain up to 150,000 ad extensions of all other types combined.

 The entity (account, campaign, or ad group) to ad extension association limit varies by ad extension type.